AltaPay/plugin-wordpress/wiki.md

 # Installation

-There are two ways of installing the plug-in: by uploading the build package or by search for the plug-in on the WC Marketplace.
+There are two ways of installing the plug-in: by uploading the build package or by search for the plug-in [Altapay for WooCommerce](https://wordpress.org/plugins/altapay-for-woocommerce/) on WordPress.org.

 AltaPay WooCommerce plug-in needs to be installed on the merchant WooCommerce/WordPress website